 Is their technology in step with current trends?

 Technology is always changing, and you need a payroll provider who is on top of the latest trends.
-You need to look into how user-friendly their software is.
-Cloud-based options make it easy for you and your employees and management to interact with payroll data and processes via mobile devices.
-With technology front-end’s, such as self-service portals, make sure you allow key business stakeholders the opportunity to interact with the software, this ensures buy-in which will increase employee engagement and take up during the implementation phase.
+You need to investigate how user-friendly their software is.
+Cloud-based options and single touch payroll make it easy for you and your employees and management to interact with payroll data and processes via mobile devices.
+With technology front-end’s, such as self-service portals, makes sure you allow business owners the opportunity to interact with the software, this ensures buy-in which will increase employee engagement and take up during the implementation phase.

 How safe will my business’ and my employees’ information be?

-Sharing sensitive data with a business partner can be scary.
-Breaches and crashes have been in the news more often so it’s imperative you look into how your data is stored.
-Look for a company who can provide round-the-clock security and has a comprehensive disaster recovery system in place.
+Sharing personal information or sensitive data with a business partner can be scary.
+Breaches and crashes have been in the news more often so you must investigate how your data is stored.
+Look for a company who can provide round-the-clock data security and support and has a comprehensive disaster recovery system in place.

 Who is responsible for payroll compliance and data accuracy?